 But that’s ALL changed!

 Myofunctional therapy has really taken off, and over the past five years, my practice has grown at a speed I could never have imagined.
 In addition to a stream of motivated patients, I’m being contacted daily by dentists, hygienists, speech-language pathologists, bodyworkers, and other medical professionals worldwide.
 They’re looking for ways to integrate myofunctional therapy into their practice and to offer a higher standard of care to their patients.

-Myofunctional therapy has become much more mainstream, driven to a large degree by increased awareness of the importance of the airway, mouth, and tongue in our overall health, but also my new research being published and acknowledged.
+Myofunctional therapy has become mainstream, driven to a large degree by increased awareness of the importance of the airway, mouth, and tongue in our overall health, but also my new research being published and acknowledged.

 The dental field is taking the lead in treating sleep apnea and other sleep-disordered breathing conditions, and tongue-tie is now being diagnosed and treated very differently to the way it was only a few years ago.
 Myofunctional therapy is now recognized as a key component to treating these complex conditions.